emrichmp/myFoodJournal-Frontend/dev_checklist.md

 myDiary to dos
-[X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [] - Change up backend so there are no longer meals and just food belongs to journal [] - List all food that belongs to user
+[X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [X] - NO NEED - Change up backend so there are no longer meals and just food belongs to journal [] - List all food that belongs to user
+    - iterate thru array and then pass the food instance as a prop and have each food item be a component
-[] - Have form render and save for adding food to journal [] - Have food add to the bottom of the list when form is submitted
+    - this way when a food is added it will be able to call the same component and pass the new data as a prop aswell [] - Have form render and save for adding food to journal [] - Have food add to the bottom of the list when form is submitted